Bongi Ndaba: Biography

-As a young woman, she successfully auditioned as an actress for The Playhouse Company in Durban, selected by theatre practitioner Themi Venturas.
+As a young woman.
 She went on to study performing arts professionally at the Durban University of Technology and as a student, developed her interest in playwriting.
-After completing a second degree in Education at UKZN, Ndaba moved to Johannesburg because of the opportunities in television available in the city.
+After completing a second degree in education at UKZN, Ndaba moved to Johannesburg because of the opportunities in television available in the city.
 Her writing was noticed by the Market Theatre's New Writer's Festival, and she was given the opportunity to work alongside the novelist, poet, and playwright Zakes Mda.
 After partaking in a six-month selection process competing for an internship for the soap opera Generations, she, among 8 others, were hired out of a group of 230 hopefuls.
 She was appointed the head writer in 2012 and served in the role until her resignation in 2014.

 In 2016–2017 she served as a head writer of Isidingo, a popular South African television soap opera.
-One of most controversial episodes she wrote for this show was episode 29, which aired on 26 April 2017.
+One of the most controversial episodes she wrote for this show was episode 29, which aired on 26 April 2017.
 This episode was aired just a day before 27 April, which marked 23 years of Freedom in South Africa.
 This episode highlighted Bongi Ndaba as being a most unapologetic, bold South African television writer.
 In this episode, the principal character of the show pays respect to the grave site of his father on a farm.
 He is then approached by two white racist men, who start calling him derogatory names.
 The two men bury the man alive in a shallow grave.
 This episode was followed by a sequence of three other episodes that were aired on 1, 2 and 3 May 2017, which were brought forward to the Broadcasting Complaints Commission of South Africa (BCCSA); they were said to be, inter alia, promoting violence and promoting hate speech, thus these episodes or scenes were claimed to be in contravention of clause 4(1) and 2 of the Free-to-Air Code of Conduct for Broadcasting Service Licensees.
 The BCCSA's Chairperson, H.P.
 Viljoen that the broadcasting of these episodes did not contravene clause 4(1) or (2) or any other clause of the Code of Conduct and therefore none of the complaints were upheld.

-During her tenure as head writer of Isidingo, the ratings of Isidingo soared as they reached an-all-time high, with 1.6 million viewers., delivering the biggest number of viewers that Isidingo had ever seen, and thus reviving a dead TV show.
+During her tenure as head writer of Isidingo, the ratings of Isidingo soared as they reached an-all-time high, with 1.6 million viewers, delivering the biggest number of viewers that Isidingo had ever seen, and thus reviving a dead TV show.
 Sadly, when she left Isidingo, the ratings of the show continued to plummet.
 Currently the ratings of the show are sitting to 0.95 thousand viewers.